ibm-cloud-docs/vpc/vni-about.md

 A virtual server instance that runs several instances of an application can be segmented such that each instance of the application has its own IP address.

-For this example, a single virtual server instance is running three instances of a SQL database application.
+For this example, a single virtual server instance is running three instances of an SQL database application.
 Each SQL instance needs to have its own IP address.
 By using secondary IP addresses on a virtual network interface, you can assign different IP addresses to each application instance.

 ![Secondary IP addresses in a virtual network interface](images/vni-use-case3.svg "Virtual network interface using secondary IP addresses"){: caption="Secondary IP addresses in a virtual network interface" caption-side="bottom"}